luiarthur/bayesInf/midterm2/report/midterm.md

 ![Posterior distribution of $\phi$ (top left) and $v$ (bottom right) under the full likelihood and $\tau^2=.1$ with 2000 samples after 5000 burn-in.
 The univariate trace plots are included in the univariate posterior plots, and the bivariate contour and trace plot are plotted in the top right corner.
 The posterior mean of $\phi = .80$ with wide 95% HPD (.52,1.07).
 The posterior mean of $v = 1.07$ with narrow 95% HPD (.99,1.15).](../output/phiv2.pdf)

-The posterior for the $\phi_i$'s under the full model, is shown in Figure 4.
+The posterior for the $\phi_i$'s under the full model, is shown in Figure 6.
-The $\phi_i$'s are not stronly correlated in the posterior.
+The $\phi_i$'s are not strongly correlated in the posterior.
 The univariate trace plots in the upper right corner of each univariate posterior plot don't show signs of non-convergence.
 The posterior means for
 $(\phi_1,\phi_2,\phi_3,\phi_4,\phi_5) = (.94,.98,.59,.64,.85)$.
 The 95%